-To formalize this explanation, we develop a model of fluctuations with labor market frictions.
-The crucial element in this model is an endogenous effort choice, which provides an intensive margin for labor adjustment that is not subject to the search frictions.
-Since the main purpose of the model is to illustrate the mechanisms, we keep the model as simple as possible in dimensions that are likely to be orthogonal to the factors emphasized by our analysis.
+To formalize this explanation, we develop a model of fluctuations with labor market frictions, modelled as adjustment costs in employment (hiring costs).
+The crucial element in this model is an endogenous effort choice, which provides an intensive margin for labor adjustment that is not subject to the adjustment costs.
+Since the purpose of the model is to illustrate the main mechanisms at work, we keep the model as simple as possible in dimensions that are likely to be orthogonal to the factors emphasized by our analysis.
 Thus, we abstract from endogenous capital accumulation, trade in goods and assets with the rest of the world, and imperfections in the goods and financial markets.
-We also ignore any kind of monetary frictions, even though we recognize that these, in conjunction with changes in the conduct of monetary policy in the Volcker-Greenspan years, may have played an important role in accounting for the decline in macro volatility.
+We also ignore any kind of monetary frictions, even though we recognize that these, in conjunction with changes in the conduct of monetary policy in the Volcker-Greenspan years, may have played an important role in accounting for the decline in macro volatility.21